factn/mutualaidworld_api/README.md

 }'
 ```

-update a scenario with a doerlat
+update a scenario, assigning it to a user to perform (a "doer")

 ```
 curl --request PATCH \